C-N-G/swtc-site/vault/Roles/Detrimentals/Anomaly.md

 >  “weWEwe wereWEREwere alwaysALWAYSalways hereHEREhere.”

 ## Ability
-Once per game, during the night, you may choose to kill a living neighbour.
+Each night, you must choose a player (not yourself): you join their opposing team.
+You do not know which team you are on.

 ## Setup Effects
 Placeholder setup effects.
 This text here should be filled with the exact text of the setup effects.